Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: Systole of Homogeneous Metrics

 \begin{prop} For a fixed $t\in \mathbb{R}_{>0}$, there exists a family $\{\Sigma_{\sigma}\}_{\sigma \in B}$ of linear complex projective spaces with complex dimension $1$ in $(\mathbb{C}P^{2n+1},g_t)$, parameterized by a closed Riemannian manifold $(B,g_B)$, such that, for every function $\varphi \in C^{\infty}(\mathbb{C}P^{2n+1})$, the following formula holds:

 Moreover, for each $\sigma \in B$, we have that $\mathrm{Sys}_2(\mathbb{C}P^{2n+1},g_t)=|\Sigma_{\sigma}|_{g_t}.$ \end{prop}

 As seen previously, we can explicitly find the linear projective planes that realize the $2$-systole for each $t \in \mathbb{R}_{>0}$.
 Therefore, we have natural candidates to comprise those families (see Theorem $\ref{2systofhommetrics}$).
 Inherently, we will have to analyze two cases: $0 < t \leq 1$ and $t \geq 1$.
-In the first case, the Penrose fibration provides a simple way to perform this construction.
-As a result, the proof is straightforward, and we will present it below.
+In the first case, the Penrose fibration provides a simple way to perform this construction: